 Losinger Marazzi’s top management wanted their involvement in the project to extend beyond giving a brief and approving the final proposal, and it was crucial to them that their staff’s voices be included.
 We accomplished this close collaboration through relationship building, training a group of employee ambassadors, conducting surveys, and fostering an online community to collect insights from users.
 Our ambassadors not only completed participatory research missions and collaborated in thematic workshops, but we also empowered them to run their own focus groups about the specific needs of each department.
 By turning real users into “change champions” in supporting the transformation of the company’s culture and environment, we were able to gather extensive qualitative and quantitative data.

 The benefit of listening to users first to collect these insights and measure client satisfaction during the process was that it gave the whole project team an incredible creative confidence and level of mutual trust.
-This approach also insured that we understood the importance and priority of their needs in order to deliver a result that would best serve their purpose.
+This approach also insured that we understood the importance and priority of their needs in order to deliver a result that would best serve their purpose and as a result 86% of users consider the new work environment to have positively impacted their wellbeing.

 Identifying and understanding key drivers